-Uma is Crate Trained, Leash trained, Likes toys, Obedient, Playful, Affectionate & Gentle
+Uma is Crate Trained, Leash trained, Slightly active, Does well in a car, Likes toys, Obedient, Playful, Affectionate, Goofy & Gentle

 "For several years, I was owned by some men, used as a breeding dog, and tethered in a backyard.
 I've had a pup companion named Ethan for a while now (he's my best friend and a new Streetdog too!)
 But that was the only life I ever known.
 Last September, I stopped receiving food from my ""owners"" because they didn't want to pay for it anymore, and I withered away to almost nothing.
 I had laid down in the hot sun and became very weak.
 I nearly decided that it was my time to go, but some people were passing by, approached me, and brought me food and water.
 They began visiting me everyday for months to try to gain my trust.
 I stayed as far as I could, because I didn't know that humans could be kind, but slowly, day by day, they always came back.
 They always spoke kindly to me, they always brought food, some toys and even some blankets when it started getting cold.

 A few weeks ago, the lights in the house that I "belonged to" got shut off for good and all signs of ""my owners"" were gone.
 I had been abandoned officially.
 But the neighbors kept coming and kept visiting.
 They started searching for rescue help.
 When it got below freezing these past few weeks, they loaded me in a car and took me to a vet for boarding.
 This was as much help as my neighbor friends could offer and I will always be grateful to them.
 It's the first vet care I have ever received.
 I got some shots, my first bath, and got spayed.
 We found out that I am heartworm positive.
 Streetdog Foundation was contacted about my situation and came and scooped me and my friend, Ethan, up.